-A unit of the University is identified as an Administrative Unit in PPM 10-4 or can be any subsection of one of these units authorized by the unit head to operate in the manner of a department.
+A unit of the University is identified as an Administrative Unit or any subsection of one of these units authorized by the unit head to operate in the manner of a department.

 - a.
-Official campus units are provided permanent assignments of space at no charge with the following exceptions: - (1) Auxiliary enterprises may be charged for building depreciation/debt service, utilities, and custodial and grounds services. - (2) Units with debt financed space must generate income through fees or net profits on sales to meet debt service.
+Official campus units are provided permanent assignments of space at no charge with the following exceptions: - Auxiliary enterprises may be charged for building depreciation/debt service, utilities, and custodial and grounds services. - (2) Units with debt financed space must generate income through fees or net profits on sales to meet debt service. - (3) A use charge may be assessed for use of facilities which are wholly or partially self-supporting; e.g., theatre space assigned to another unit when such use incurs additional expense, and like circumstances.

-- (3) A use charge may be assessed for use of facilities which are wholly or partially self-supporting; e.g., theatre space assigned to another unit when such use incurs additional expense, and like circumstances. - b.
+- b.
 Official units may use all campus services at normal rates, except for: - (1) Services funded from Registration Fees. - (2) Services funded by a specific unit for that unit's internal priorities.
 Normally these services will be available to other units on an "as available" basis.

-In addition to space allocated permanently to official units, general use indoor or outdoor space can be reserved to conduct official University business by a verbal request to the appropriate office of jurisdiction (refer to Section III, para.
-A and B).
+In addition to space allocated permanently to official units, general use indoor or outdoor space can be reserved to conduct official University business by a verbal request to the appropriate office of jurisdiction (refer to 510-1 Section III).